 This is one of the most important tips to remember.
 Years of building a socially inclusive environment can be ruined by a single comment or badly handled incident.
 Sometimes it is the unintentionally offensive comments or slights which can be the most damaging.
 Ill-chosen humor can be just as destructive, and it is important to stand up and speak out when these comments cross the line.
 The easiest way to prevent a damaging situation is to be resolute in your stance on discrimination and codes of conduct.
 Any comment or event which is blatantly offensive or inappropriate must be handled strongly and swiftly.
 That way there is no doubt that that type of behavior is not tolerated.

-4. Reach out to community centres and religious organisations
+4. Reach out to community centers and religious organizations

 5. Invite leaders from different communities to give feedback